obonaventure/cnp3/book-2nd/principles/reliability.rst

 .. note:: Checksums, CRCs, ...

    Most of the protocols in the TCP/IP protocol suite rely on the simple Internet checksum in order to verify that a received packet has not been affected by transmission errors.
 Despite its popularity and ease of implementation, the Internet checksum is not the only available checksum mechanism.
 Cyclical Redundancy Checks (CRC_) are very powerful error detection schemes that are used notably on disks, by many datalink layer protocols and file formats such as zip or png.
 They can easily be implemented efficiently in hardware and have better error-detection capabilities than the Internet checksum [SGP98]_ .
 However, CRCs are sometimes considered to be too CPU-intensive for software implementations and other checksum mechanisms are preferred.
 The TCP/IP community chose the Internet checksum, the OSI community chose the Fletcher checksum [Sklower89]_ .
-Now, there are efficient techniques to quickly compute CRCs in software [Feldmeier95]_
+Nowadays there are efficient techniques to quickly compute CRCs in software [Feldmeier95]_

 .. , the SCTP protocol initially chose the Adler-32 checksum but replaced it recently with a CRC (see :rfc:`3309`).